Graph Quantum Magic Squares and Free Spectrahedra: Introduction

 The set of all \(n \times n\) doubly stochastic matrices forms a convex polytope known as the \emph{Birkhoff polytope}.
 Its vertices are exactly the permutation matrices, namely those matrices in which every row and every column contains exactly one entry equal to \(1\) and all other entries are \(0\).
 This geometric structure is formalized by the classical \emph{Birkhoff--von Neumann theorem}, which states that every doubly stochastic matrix can be written as a convex combination of permutation matrices.

-This classical setting naturally generalizes to the noncommutative case, where the entries of the matrix are no longer numbers but positive elements of an algebra or, more commonly, of a $C^*$-algebra.
+This classical setting generalizes to the non-commutative case, where the entries of the matrix are no longer numbers but positive semidefinite elements of an algebra or, more commonly, of a \(C^*\)-algebra.

-In their 2020 paper, De les Coves, Drescher, and Netzer studied \emph{quantum magic squares}, whose entries are complex square matrices, and investigated their various properties, classifying them according to the structure of their entries.
+In their 2020 paper, De les Coves, Drescher, and Netzer studied \emph{quantum magic squares}, whose entries are complex square matrices, classifying them according to the properties of their entries.

 The main question they raise is whether the classical Birkhoff--von Neumann theorem continues to hold in this noncommutative setting. \begin{question} Does the matrix convex hull of quantum permutation matrices, \(\cPn\), coincide with the full set of quantum magic squares, \(\cMn\), i.e.